Herodotus

 Workload

 Translation: We will be reading as much of the first book of the Histories as possible.
-I've left most of the syllabus blank and will add assignments as we go, but I hope to get through chapters 1-14, 26-56, 71-81, and 84-91.
+I've left most of the syllabus blank and will add assignments as we go.
 In preparing for each class it is important to go over the day’s assignment very carefully and learn all new vocabulary.
 Do not use a translation to help translate the Greek, and avoid writing notes or vocabulary in your text.

-Quizzes: There will be six in class quizzes covering grammar, vocabulary, and translation, on the dates listed below.
+Quizzes: There will be seven in class quizzes covering grammar, vocabulary, and translation, on the dates listed below.
 These quizzes will be cumulative, but I will drop the lowest quiz grade.

 Discussion: On days with quizzes we will also have class discussions on Herodotus.
 The syllabus indicates which parts of Herodotus in English you should read beforehand.
 Discussion questions can be found here to help you prepare, but feel free to introduce your own questions.